 Child support adjustments can increase or decrease child support amounts.
 There are several child support adjustments which may apply to your specific case.
 Here's a brief summary of the Kansas child support adjustments in effect in 2017.

-Parenting Time Adjustment - this adjustment takes into consideradion the additional costs incurred by a nonresidential parent who exercises considerable parenting time.
+- Parenting Time Adjustment - this adjustment takes into consideradion the additional costs incurred by a nonresidential parent who exercises considerable parenting time.
 Parents with 35% to 39% parenting time receive a 5% reduction in their child support payment, parents with 40% to 44% parenting time receive a 10% reduction, and parents with 45% to 49% parenting time receive a 15% reduction.

-Income Tax Adjustment - it is generally accepted that when parents alternate claiming the children on their income taxes on an annual basis, the tax advantages to each parent are equivalent.
+- Income Tax Adjustment - it is generally accepted that when parents alternate claiming the children on their income taxes on an annual basis, the tax advantages to each parent are equivalent.
 When one or both parents do not want or cannot agree to alternate the tax advantages, an adjustment may be requested.
 If the parent paying child support is also the parent claiming the children on income taxes each year, an increase in child support may be applied.
 If the parent paying child support is the parent forfeiting or not claiming the children each year, child support may be reduced.
 The amount of the income tax adjustment is calculated by assessing the monthly value of a variety of tax deductions and credits.
 A few such tax advantages include the child tax credit, the personal exemption deduction, and the head of household adjustment.

-- Overal Financial Condition - the overall financial condition adjustment is used to make adjustmens for any other expense, income, or other financial impact which may not already be considered in another section of the guidelines.
+- Overal Financial Condition - the overall financial condition adjustment is used to make adjustments for any other expense, income, or other financial impact which may not already be considered in another section of the guidelines.
 Some courts rarely use this adjustment, while others may use it more frequently.